-- A. The lease should include, but is not limited to: - The legal name of all parties to the agreement and all additional occupants - Identification of the unit to be rented (number, street address, etc.) - The date the lease becomes effective - The term of the lease - The amount for rent-If this reflects a contract rent amount which may include a subsidy payment, rather than just the tenant portion of the rent, a lease addendum listing only the tenant share of rent is recommended. - The rights and obligations of the parties, including the obligation of the tenant to recertify income annually (or more frequently as required) - Language addressing changes in income, utility allowance, income limits, basic rent (RD or HUD 236 projects), family composition or any other change and its impact on the tenant's rent - Signature dates - B. The tenant portion of rent plus utility allowance and other mandatory fees must not exceed the maximum gross rent allowed by Section 42 of the Code. - C. The initial lease term must be at least 6 months on all tax credit units, except for SRO housing which may have a 30-day lease or transitional housing for the homeless (as specified in Section 2.7(E) of this manual) which provides "temporary housing" and has no lease requirement.
+- The date the lease becomes effective - The term of the lease - The amount for rent-If this reflects a contract rent amount which may include a subsidy payment, rather than just the tenant portion of the rent, a lease addendum listing only the tenant share of rent is recommended. - The rights and obligations of the parties, including the obligation of the tenant to recertify income annually (or more frequently as required) - Language addressing changes in income, utility allowance, income limits, basic rent (RD or HUD 236 projects), family composition or any other change and its impact on the tenant's rent - n Signature dates - B. The tenant portion of rent plus utility allowance and other mandatory fees must not exceed the maximum gross rent allowed by Section 42 of the Code. - C. The initial lease term must be at least 6 months on all tax credit units, except for SRO housing which may have a 30-day lease or transitional housing for the homeless (as specified in Section 2.7(E) of this manual) which provides "temporary housing" and has no lease requirement.
 Succeeding leases are not subject to a minimum lease term.